 - Construction trades programs offer a range of career options and teach the skills that are in high demand.

-- Trades programs make it possible to earn construction industry certifications and credentials right along with a high school diploma, or in as little as 24 weeks at a community college or trade school.
+- Trades programs make it possible to earn construction industry certifications and credentials right along with a high school diploma, or a certification in as little as 24 weeks at a community college or trade school.

 - Students can get paid by working on job sites while in school, and graduate ready to begin working immediately as a skilled craft professional in a well-paying career.